 If you are using Amazon Web Services, you probably already know that Amazon VPC has built-in functionality that you could utilize to connect your on-premise network to your VPC instances on the Amazon cloud.
 However, if you already have an OpenVPN Access Server setup on premises and would like to extend connectivity of your OpenVPN connection to the Amazon cloud, you can do so easily without purchasing additional hardware or expensive gear.
 After completing these instructions, your on-premise VPN users should also have access to your Amazon setup without any complicated setup or installation procedures.

 To begin, you will need a working OpenVPN Access Server setup and an Internet-facing IP address for this instance.
 If you do not already have one installed, please follow this link for our virtual appliance.
 The virtual appliance will have everything you need pre-installed so you do not have to compile and install them yourself.
+The package needed for this connectivity is called strongswan and is preinstalled on our ESXi and HyperV images, but disabled by default.
+To enable it you can run this command:

 Right click the link(s) below, and select Save link / selection as to download the file to your computer: